spaceitup/checkout-android/README.md

 ## Payment Methods

 All "direct" payment methods are supported, this includes Credit, Debit cards, Sepa.
 Payments that require "redirects" (external WebView) like Paypal, Sofort are not supported by this SDK.
-The option "presetFirst" is also not supported and will be added later.
+The option "presetFirst" is also supported and gives the opportunity to show a summary page before the actual Charge.

 ## Integration Scenario